laktak/todd/README.rst

 Tmux
 ~~~~

--  With tmux the background color in todotxt-machine can sometimes be
+-  With tmux the background color in todd can sometimes be
    lost at the end of a line.
 If this is happening to you set your
    ``$TERM`` variable to ``screen`` or ``screen-256color``